Mermaid diagrams & conditional widget loading

 - Conditional widget loading (backend) — the server knows, at render time,

-which client widgets a page needs, and emits exactly those<script>tags. - The mermaid bundle (frontend) — a tiny glue that lazily loads the heavy
+which client widgets a page needs, and emits exactly those<script>tags. - The mermaid bundle (frontend) — a tiny glue that routes each diagram to

 No mermaid HTML is produced server-side: goldmark already renders the fenced